cometchat-pro-tutorials/kotlin-group-chat/README.md

 [**>> Build a modern Android chat app with Kotlin**](https://paper.dropbox.com/doc/Build-a-modern-Android-chat-app-with-Kotlin--AXnKQvBG15aDT9uHJiOgeIblAg-RkqBGaoZOAfzHR1ARj3Hs)

-This example application shows how to build an Android group chat application with Kotlin:
+This demo application shows how to build an Android group chat application with Kotlin:

 <img src="screenshots/screenshot_1.png" height="512" width="280"> <img src="screenshots/screenshot_2.png" height="512" width="280">

 ## Running the demo

-To run the example application follow these steps.
+To run the demo follow these steps.

 1. Create a CometChat account if you haven't already.
 [Create an account here](https://github.com/bookercodes/kotlin-group-chat/archive/master.zip).
 2. From the [dashboard](https://app.cometchat.com/#/apps) create a new application then click **Explore**